DigiArea/maple-www/README.md

 #### Use

-Use running templates included in the released verion (MapleWWW.bat for Windows or MapleWWW.sh for Unix).
+Use running templates included in the released version (MapleWWW.bat for Windows or MapleWWW.sh for Unix).

  - Open a template
  - Replace **PATH_TO_FOLDER_WITH_MAPLE_WORKSHEETS** and **PATH_TO_DESTINATION_FOLDER** with the related paths